 Read more about change requests in our thorough and amazing documentation.

 A few nice-to-haves have been added to our tags feature.

-When you hover your mouse over the word tags next to a feature toggle, you’ll now get a tooltip telling you specifically which tags have been used.
+When you hover your mouse over the word tags next to a feature flag, you’ll now get a tooltip telling you specifically which tags have been used.

-You can also now search for tags directly in the feature toggles search box.
+You can also now search for tags directly in the feature flags search box.